Stocks rise as Wall Street heads for winning March, quarter

 Some professional investors on Wall Street say the expectations for rate cuts are premature and could be setting the market up for disappointment.
 Cuts can act like steroids for markets, but they’re likely coming only if the economy looks to be in serious trouble.

-The Fed has said, meanwhile, that it envisions raising rates one more time before keeping them steady through this year.
+The Fed has hinted, meanwhile, that it envisions raising rates one more time before keeping them steady through this year.
 Friday’s data suggests that could still be the case, economists said.
-Besides showing the slowdown in inflation, the data also showed that spending by consumers slowed by more than expected.
-Income growth for Americans also halved.

 What makes the Fed's upcoming decisions particularly tricky is that the banking industry's troubles could act like hikes to interest rates on their own if they cause banks to pull back on lending.
 That in turn could stifle hiring and growth for the economy.